What is rituximab?

 Who can take rituximab?

 Rituximab won’t be started if:

-- you've not tried other treatments appropriate for your condition first
+- you haven’t tried other treatments for your condition first

 - you have an infection.

 Before you’re prescribed rituximab, doctors sometimes use a scoring system to assess how many of your joints are painful or swollen and how it makes you feel.
 This helps them work out how active your arthritis is.

 You’ll also need blood tests or x-rays before treatment to see whether the drug is suitable for you.

 Your doctor may decide not to prescribe rituximab if you have severe heart problems or you have breathing problems.

 Before you are given rituximab, you’ll have blood tests to check your antibody and B-cell levels.
 If these levels are low, you may be given a lower dose of rituximab.